Topic Collection Cover Page

 Levey, G., Blumberg, N., Kreiss, Y., et al. (2010).
 Application of Information Technology Within a Field Hospital Deployment Following the January 2010 Haiti Earthquake Disaster.
 Journal of the American Medical Informatics Association.
 17(6): 626-630.

 This article explains how the Israel Defense Force Medical Corps set up a field hospital after the 2010 Haiti earthquake, complete with information technology that included electronic medical records (EMR).
-The authors share their positive experiences with the EMR and encourage the incorporation of similar systems in disaster response plans.
+The authors share their positive experiences with the EMR and encourage the incorporation of similar field-based systems in disaster response plans.

 Rate: